-*Your dog’s kennel must be made of a rigid plastic material or fiberglass.
+*Your dog’s kennel must be made of rigid plastic material or fiberglass.
 Pet kennels made of wood, metal, or steel can be turned down.
-If your dog is traveling with you in cabin, a fabric carrier may be used.
+If your dog is traveling with you in the cabin, a fabric carrier may be used.

 Prepare Before You Leave

-Training your dog for the flight will prove beneficial for the both of you.
+Training your dog for the flight will prove beneficial for both of you.
 Getting your dog acclimated to a kennel before your flight can help him become comfortable in his new surroundings.
 If your dog is not already kennel trained teaching should begin as soon as possible.
 Make the kennel a positive experience, do not force your dog into the crate, use treats, and plenty of praise.
 Each training session should increase in length where your dog is alone in the kennel with just the items that are allowed in flight.
 It is ideal to exercise your dog before putting him in the kennel so he’ll be more inclined to rest.

 Health Certificate and Vaccinations

 It is important to look up the travel requirements for your pet.
 Most airlines and destinations require a veterinary health certificate.
 This examination is performed by a licensed veterinarian that must be performed within ten days of travel.
 The certificate ensures that the pet is in good health and safe to travel.